 - A tablespoon of finely chopped parsley (optional)

-- 6 tablespoons of breadcrumbs – enough to cover the surface of your baking dish.
+- 6 tablespoons of breadcrumbs – enough to cover the surface of your gratin dish.
 Either leftover white or brown bread or a mixture is fine

 - Salt and freshly ground black pepper

-- Cut the turkey into chunks and arrange them evenly in your ovenproof dish.
+- Cut the turkey or chicken into chunks and arrange them evenly in your ovenproof dish.

-- Melt the butter in a pan and toss the almonds in it for a few minutes until they are golden.
+- Melt 10g of the butter in a pan and toss the almonds in it for a few minutes until they are golden.
 Sprinkle them over the turkey pieces.

 - To make the sauce, start by making a roux.
 Melt 50g of the butter in a pan and stir in the flour.
 Cook it for a few minutes and then gradually stir in the milk until you have a lovely smooth, thick white sauce.
 Now whisk in the sherry or brandy, the garlic and then the cheese.
 Allow the cheese to melt and check for seasoning.
 Add salt and pepper to taste.

-- Pour the sauce over the turkey and almonds.
+- Pour the sauce over the turkey/chicken and almonds.

-- Mix the breadcrumbs with the Parmesan cheese (and parsley if using) and sprinkle over the turkey mixture.
+- Mix the breadcrumbs with the tbsp of Parmesan cheese (and parsley if using) and sprinkle over the turkey mixture.

-- Dot with a little butter and cook in the centre of the oven for about 40 minutes until golden-brown and bubbling.
+- Bake in the centre of the oven for about 40 minutes until golden-brown and bubbling.

-- Serve with a simple green salad or potatoes and green vegetables.
+- Serve with a simple green salad or green vegetables.